 If I have a Health FSA, am I HSA-eligible?

-Can I open an HSA if I’m not covered by an FSA, but my spouse is?
+Am I HSA-eligible if I’m not covered by an FSA, but my spouse is?

-No, you cannot.
-Your spouse’s Health FSA coverage disqualifies you from opening or contributing to an HSA, even though you yourself don’t have a Health FSA.
+No, you are not.
+Your spouse’s Health FSA coverage disqualifies you from contributing to an HSA, even though you yourself don’t have a Health FSA.

-If I spend all of my Health FSA balance before my plan year ends, can I open an HSA?
+If I spend all of my Health FSA balance before my plan year ends, am I HSA-eligible?

-No, you cannot.
+No, you are not.
 Even if you have a zero balance on your Health FSA, you are not HSA-eligible until your plan year ends.

-If I’m in the middle of my Health FSA plan year and am otherwise HSA-eligible, can I opt out of my Health FSA plan mid-year and open an HSA?
+If I’m in the middle of my Health FSA plan year and am otherwise HSA-eligible, can I opt out of my Health FSA plan mid-year and start making HSA contributions?